Short Circuit (1986 film): Production

-Number 5 was designed by Syd Mead, the "visual futurist" famous for his work on Blade Runner and Tron. although Mead's design was greatly influenced by the sketches of Allard, the Robotics Supervisor credited for "realizing" the robots.
+Number 5 was designed by Syd Mead, the "visual futurist" famous for his work on Blade Runner and Tron.
+Although Mead's design was greatly influenced by the sketches of Allard, the Robotics Supervisor was credited for "realizing" the robots.
 Director John Badham named Allard "the most valuable player" on the film.
 Most of the arm movements of Number 5 were controlled by a "telemetry suit", carried on the puppeteer's upper torso.
 Each joint in the suit had a separate sensor, allowing the puppeteer's arm and hand movements to be transferred directly to the machine.
 He was also voiced in real-time by his puppeteer, the director believing that it provided for more realistic interaction between the robot and the other actors than putting in his voice in post-production, although a few of his lines were re-dubbed later.

 During Stephanie's impromptu news interview, Badham makes a cameo appearance as the news cameraman.
 The sequence in the film depicting Number 5 watching the movie Saturday Night Fever (and imitating John Travolta's dance moves) is an in-joke, as Badham also directed Saturday Night Fever.

 Fisher Stevens said that when he was originally hired to play Ben Jabituya, the character was not intended to be Indian.
 Stevens was fired and replaced by Bronson Pinchot at one point, but then Pinchot left to do the sitcom Perfect Strangers, and Stevens was rehired.
 To portray the role he had to grow a beard, dye his hair black, darken his skin with makeup, turn his blue eyes brown with contact lenses, speak with an East Indian accent and "walk hunched over like a cricket player".
 In 2015, Aziz Ansari had a cordial discussion with Stevens over the role, with Ansari saying he did not view Stevens as a bad guy or someone who played Ben as a tired stereotype, and Stevens saying (with Ansari's agreement) that a present-day version of the role would be played by an actor who had an Indian or a South Asian background.